-Figure 2: Level scheme of $\Xi^-$ C atom.
+Figure 2: Level scheme of Ξ^- C atom.

 For theoretical studies, the Nijmegen group has constructed various baryon-baryon interaction models based on one boson exchange picture.
-Most of the models predict a repulsive $\Xi N$ interaction, while a recent model called ESC16 presented an attractive $\Xi N$ interaction [7].
+Most of the models predict a repulsive ΞN interaction, while a recent model called ESC16 presented an attractive ΞN interaction [7].
 HAL QCD group has started to provide baryon-baryon interactions with lattice QCD method.
-Recently, a lattice QCD calculation near the physical point presented a $\Xi N$ potential [8] which shows much weaker $\Xi N - \Lambda\Lambda$ term.
+Recently, a lattice QCD calculation near the physical point presented a ΞN potential [8] which shows much weaker $\Xi N - \Lambda\Lambda$ term.
 Chiral effective field theory is also a powerful new tool for understanding hadronic interactions.
-The recent study presented properties of the $\Xi^-$ in the nuclear medium at the next-to-leading-order level [9].
+The recent study presented properties of the Ξ^- in the nuclear medium at the next-to-leading-order level [9].

-X-ray spectroscopy of $\Xi^-$ C atom
+X-ray spectroscopy of Ξ^- C atom

 Because of limited knowledge obtained from experimental results, there is no established interaction model in S = -2 channels.
-Various models [10, 11, 12] estimated the depth of the $\Xi A$ optical potential.
-However, the derived potential are different among interaction models which demonstrates that the experimental information on $U{\Xi}$ is crucially important in order to discriminate reasonable interaction models.
+Various models [10, 11, 12] estimated the depth of the ΞA optical potential.
+However, the derived potential are different among interaction models which demonstrates that the experimental information on U{Ξ} is crucially important in order to discriminate reasonable interaction models.

-Here, we propose the measurement of X rays from a $\Xi$ atom to obtain information on the $\Xi N$ interaction.
+Here, we propose the measurement of X rays from a Ξ atom to obtain information on the ΞN interaction.
 X-ray spectroscopy of hadronic atoms give us various information on strong interaction between hadrons and nuclei.
-This method had been successfully applied in cases of negative charged hadrons ( $\pi^-$ , $K^-$ , $\bar{p}$ , and $\Sigma^-$ ).
-Negative charged hadrons can come close to nuclear surface leading energy shifts on atomic states by strong interaction as well as energy widths by absorption.
-Therefore, the X-ray energy shift and width give information on the real and the imaginary part of optical potential.
-In the S = -1sector, for example, more than twenty data points are available for $\Sigma^-$ atoms on wide mass range nuclei which give constraint on $\Sigma^-$ -nuclei optical potentials [13].
-On the other hand, no experimental data for $\Xi$ -atomic X ray exists at present.
-We are aiming for measurement of X rays from $\Xi^-$ atoms on various target nuclei over wide mass range and have conducted two experiments, J-PARC E07(2016-2017) and J-PARC E03(2020-2021).
+This method has been successfully applied for negatively charged hadrons (π^- , K^- , \bar{p} , and Σ^-).
+The negatively charged hadrons can approach to the nuclear surface, giving energy shifts of atomic states by attraction/repulsion as well as their energy widths by absorption.
+Therefore, the X-ray energy shift and width give information on the real and imaginary parts of the optical potential.
+In the S = -1 sector, for example, more than twenty data points are available for Σ^- atoms for a wide mass range of nuclei which give constraint on the Σ^- -nuclear optical potentials [13].
+On the other hand, no experimental data for Ξ -atomic X ray exists at present.
+Aiming a measurement of X rays from Ξ^- atoms for a wide mass range of target nuclei, we have conducted two experiments, J-PARC E07(2016-2017) and J-PARC E03(2020-2021).
 Analysis of these experiments is on-going and we will report the results in near future.